Lake Ōhau: Ben Ohau

 Ben Ohau is one of the more photographed mountains in New Zealand and sits of the edge of Lake Ōhau.
 It is possible to climb Ben Ohau.
-It is a 4 hour walk that ascends over 800 meters vertical to the top of Ben Ohau (1500 meters above sea level).
-The start of the walk is located along the Glen Lyon road, approximately 23 kilometers from Twizel.
+It is a 4 hour walk that ascends over 800 metres vertical to the top of Ben Ohau (1500 metres above sea level).
+The start of the walk is located along the Glen Lyon road, approximately 23 kilometres from Twizel.
 There is a car park at the road end with a Department of Conservation marking where the track starts.
 The track itself is an old four wheel drive track.
 The summit overlooks Lake Ōhau, Lake Pukaki, Lake Benmore and Lake Ruataniwha as well as the surrounding mountains.
-Ben Ohau is also known by its Maori name Te Ruataniwha.
+Ben Ohau is also known by its Māori name Te Ruataniwha.